AlexFMM/mp3Player/README.md

   3. Add more functionalities to the album and songs

-  4. Search bar, missing funtionality
+  4. [DONE]Search bar

+  4.1.Missing funtionality

-  5. When adding a song with no album selected create a new album
+  5. [DONE]When adding a song with no album selected create a new album

   6. Create form to edit song and album informations